What gear do I need?

 What about contact?
 I'm nervous!

 GGJD makes sure that every skater is safe and feels ready before starting any contact drills.
 You won't be forced to do anything you don't feel comfortable with.
-Our first 7 weeks of the Basics & Beginners class are dedicated to learning basic skating form, basic skills like starts and stops, and safe falls.
-If you decide that contact is not for you, you will be given drill modifications to practice your skating skills until the end of the session.
+Our Basics & Beginners classes are dedicated to learning basic skating form, basic skills like starts and stops, and safe falls.
+Coaches assess skills carefully to be sure that skaters have a solid foundation before participating in contact drills.
+Skaters progress at their own pace and there are opportunities for non contact or light contact play if you decide that contact is not for you.

 Great!
 I'm ready!
 What next?

 Directions to our practice space (the Crashpad) will be mailed to you after finalizing your purchase.
-If you have any additional questions, you can email Puss 'n Glutes at firstname.lastname@example.org.
+If you have any additional questions, you can email firstname.lastname@example.org.